RUNDSP/aql-java/readme.md

-#Aerospike AQL
+#Portable AQL
-Aerospike AQL is a utility that accepts Aerospike Query Language as input and either:
+Aerospike [AQL](https://docs.aerospike.com/pages/viewpage.action?pageId=3807532) is a utility that executes Aerospike Query Language.
+Like the other Aerospike utilities, it is Linux only.

+Portable AQL is a utility written in Java so it can run where ever Java can run.
+It will execut in one of following modes:
- 1. translates the AQL to a Java/C/C# application with the correct Aerospike API calls
+ 1. Translate - translates the AQL to a runnable Java/C/C# application with the correct Aerospike API calls
- 2. executes the AQL, using the Java API, as it is interpreted.
+ 2. Interactive - executes the AQL, using the Java API, as it is interpreted.

 ##How
 ANTLR 3 is used as the parser, and Java.
 (ANTLR can also generate in C, C# and a bunch of other languages)